pixelnest/pixelnest.github.io/tutorials/2d-game-unity/shooting-1/index.md

 Our player ship is facing a terrifying Poulpi, but cannot do anything...

 Let's grant him a weapon and some ammo!
 This will involve a bit more of scripting, but be confident.
-It worths it.
+It's worth it.

 # Projectile